adamlazz/snp/README.md

 snp help                  # Display usage
 ```

 * To reduce keystrokes, you are able to only use the first character of each keyword's name.
-For example, `snp new group` can be replaced by `snp n g`.
+For example, `snp new group <name>` can be replaced by `snp n g <name>`.
 * Groups can be nested.
 * To reference snippets that are in groups, use `group_name/snippet_name`
 * You can capture program output for a snippets text using for example: `snp new <name> "$(ls)"`

+### Blanks in snippets

+To create a snippet with a blank in it, use the `@` character.
+For example, `snp new <name> "hello @ world"`.

+When copying or pasting snippets, the user is guided through filling the blanks of the snippet.